 Should I use a credit monitoring service to protect myself from identity theft?

 Some consumers pay for credit or identity monitoring services to protect themselves against identity theft.
-Before considering these services, be aware that free and low cost services are also available to protect consumers.
+Before considering these services, be aware that free services are also available to protect consumers.

 - A security freeze.
 Putting a security freeze on your credit report will generally prevent new credit from being opened in your name.
 Under a new federal law effective September 21, 2018, you can freeze and unfreeze your credit record for free at the three nationwide credit reporting companies – , , and – no matter what state you live in.